Why join GGP?

 - Forming a national team:

-Although a single institution may field the GGS in its country, we strongly recommend to form a broad national consortium including key stakeholders involved in population studies, statistics and relevant ministries. - Signing a letter of intent:
+Although a single institution may field the GGS in its country, we strongly recommend to form a broad national consortium including key stakeholders involved in population studies, statistics and relevant ministries. - Building your political and scientific case to secure funding:

 It is the responsibility of national teams to identify possible sources of national and regional funding.
 However, the Central Hub can provide support in the preparation and submission of your funding application including building the political and scientific case. - Planning your fieldwork: